 There are legitimate ways to have this info held confidentially, but you need to be aware of the risks that 3rd parties can obtain and publish this info.

 As the director you are the one responsible for ensuring that all required documents are filed on time and to the correct people.

-However, with that being said, at OnTax Accountants Ltd we are here to lend a helping hand in ensuring you have everything filed that you are required to.
+However, with that being said, as accountants dunfermline enterprises rely on, we are here to lend a helping hand in ensuring you have everything filed that you are required to.
 We will file these online for you, all you need to do is provide us with your paperwork.

 Fines and penalties for non-compliance are extremely punishing so make sure to prioritise anything that needs filed.

 Strict rules are in place about how a director can withdraw funds from a company.

 Whilst there may not be a police officer at the ATM ready to arrest you if you get it wrong, be a bit to free with the company funds and HMRC will be sure to find out (by way of the company accounts).

 For instance, if you were to withdraw all available funds leaving the company incapable of paying the creditors or taxes (even short term), you will have effectively put the company in an insolvent position.
 Continuing to trade may then breach company law.